BreezeHub/BreezeClient/README.md

 # BreezeClient
-Breeze Wallet plugin/extension for the Breeze Privacy Protocol (based on NTumbleBit).
+Breeze Wallet plugin for the Breeze Privacy Protocol (based on NTumbleBit).